opensimworld/active-npcs/README.md

 # Creating waypoints

 You can use the controller to create waypoints and links between them in your region.
+Bob can then walk between the connected points when you say 'Bob leave'

 Each waypoint has a number (starting from 0) and optionally a name.
 Waypoints can be connected to other waypoints, thus creating a map (graph) between them.
-The NPC can then wander between the waypoints (Use "Bob leave" to make them start wandering), and they can also go from waypoint A to waypoint B (if there are appropriate links between the two).
+Bob can then wander between the waypoints (Say "Bob leave" to start walking), and you can also ask him to find his way from point A to point B (say Bob goto [destination]).

-To create a map, wear the WaypointEditor HUD.
-If you already have a map, click RezPegs from the HUD menu.
+To create a map, first wear the WaypointEditor HUD.
+If you already have created a map before, click RezPegs from the HUD menu.
 This will rez  a peg in each waypoint you have already created.
-If you are starting with an empty map, you do not need to do this!
+If you are starting with an empty map, you do not need to do this.

 To add a waypoint, move your avatar to the desired position, and select "AddPeg" from the HUD menu.
 A peg should appear in front of you.
 To create a second waypoint, move to another position, and repeat.

 To link the two waypoints X and Y, click on the first one (X), then click on the second one (Y).
 The pop up dialog should say "Current peg: Y, previous: X".
 To link them, select "LinkPegs" from the popup dialog.
 To unlink two waypoints, again, click on the first one, then click on the second one and select "UnlinkPegs" from the popup.
+Be careful to disregard all other dialogs that have popped up.

 You can give a name to waypoints.
 Click the peg, select "SetName", and enter the name (E.g. "Bar").
 You can use this name to give commands to your NPCs later (e.g. "Bob go to bar").

-You can move the waypoints to correct their positions. *Important: After you move pegs to new positions click "ScanPegs" from the editor HUD.
+You can move the waypoints around to correct their positions.
+Important: After you move pegs to new positions click "ScanPegs" from the editor HUD.
 If you don't do this your changes will be lost.

-To save the changes you have made to the map, click the editor HUD and select "SaveCards".
-This will update the __waypoints and the __links notecards to match your new map.
+After you have created/edited your waypoints, click the WaypointEditor HUD and select "SaveCards".
+This will update/create the __waypoints and the __links notecards inside the controller to match your new map.
 To test that all went well, clear the pegs and rez them again.

 Note!
 Removing waypoints is not supported, as it would break the numbering and would mess up the notecard naming scheme.
-Although deleting is not supported, you can unlink a peg from all other pegs, in which case the NPCs will never go there when wandering.
+Although deleting is not supported, you can unlink a waypoint from all other waypoints, in which case the NPCs will never go there when wandering.
 If you want to start over with an empty map, edit the __waypoints and __links notecards, remove all their contents, and then select "Reconflg" from the controller.

 ## Configuration